closerx/SoumScraper/README.md

 # SoumScraper
-Scraping all iphone in Soum.sa
+Scraping all iphone in https://Soum.sa